sammancoaching/daily-status/create_skeletons.md

 * overwrite - allow it to overwrite the files if they exist
 * date - allow it to specify a date instead of using today's date
-* team-names - supply a list of team names to use instead of reading from the previous Daily Statuses.
+* team-names - supply a list of team names to use.
 For example: team-names="Phoenix,Rocket,Squiggle"

 ## Notes